Capillary lubrication of a spherical particle near a fluid interface: Introduction

 While previous research has highlighted the importance of understanding lubricated motion near a fluid interface, the characterization of the dynamics of a particle moving with multiple degrees of freedom near a fluid interface remains to be explored.
 In this article, we explore in detail the translational motion of a sphere moving in close proximity to an infinitely viscous but deformable sublayer.
 In the small-deformation limit, we calculate the forces and torques generated on the sphere during the motion.
 Due to a symmetry between translational and rotational motions in soft lubrication~\cite{bertin2022soft}, our work immediately generalizes to the case where rotation would be added.
 The remainder of the article is organized as follows.
 We start by describing the capillary-lubrication framework, before presenting the theoretical methodology for obtaining the different fields using perturbation analysis at small deformations of the fluid interface.
 We then discuss the implications of the interfacial deformation, and the competition between gravity and capillarity, on the forces and torques generated on the particle.
+Limiting expressions are derived for the capillary-dominated and gravity-dominated responses.
+While the former case is novel, the latter is reminiscent of a Winkler solid.